envsa/shared-config/packages/cspell-config/readme.md

 #### Subcommand: `envsa-cspell print-config`

 Print the resolved CSpell configuration.
-Package-scoped Searches up to the root of a monorepo if necessary.
+Package-scoped.
+Searches up to the root of a monorepo if necessary.

 Usage: